jomeno/hoteloverstay/README.md

 # Hotel Overstay Calculator
-This API will calclate overstay fees for customers of a hotel.
+This API will calculate overstay fees for customers of a hotel.
 The solution primarily contains 5 projects and 1 test project.

 1. Domain
 2. Core